mrrfv/open-android-backup/README.md

 ## TODO

-Sorted by importance.
 PRs are appreciated.

-- Create a desktop GUI for newcomers (using Flutter maybe?)
-- Improve mobile app by properly handling errors and making it more appealing
 - Migrate the companion app to the Storage Access Framework API for forward compatibility (waiting for Flutter packages providing this functionality to become stable).
+- Improve the error handling and design of the mobile app.
+- Export the calendar and other data.

 ## License